yangyutu/EssentialMath/README.md

 # Essential Mathematical Methods
 This repo contains my online evolving book **Essentials of Mathematical Methods: Foundations, Principles, and Algorithms**.
-It surveys fundamental results in major branches of applied mathematics, with emphasized applications in **stochastic system modeling, and statistical learning, and optimal decision making**.
+It surveys fundamental results in major branches of applied mathematics, with emphasized applications in **stochastic system modeling, statistical learning, and optimal decision making**.

 ## Table of contents